Neuralink demonstrates its next-generation brain-machine interface

 Once the signals are amplified, they’re converted and digitized by on-chip analog-to-digital converters that directly characterize the shape of neuron pulses.
 According to Neuralink, it takes the N1 only 900 nanoseconds to compute incoming neural data.

 The N1 will pair wirelessly up to 10 meters through the skin to a smartphone via Bluetooth.
 Neuralink says the implants will eventually be configurable through an app and that patients might be able to control buttons and redirect outputs from the phone to a computer keyboard or mouse.
-During the pig demo, Neuralink showed that the N1 was able to predict the position of all of the animal’s limbs with “high accuracy.”
-Pigs have dura membrane and skull structure that’s similar to that of humans, Musk said, suggesting that the findings could be broadly applicable.
+In a prerecorded video, the N1 was shown feeding signals to an algorithm that predicted the positions of all of a pig’s limbs with “high accuracy.”

 One of Neuralink’s aspirational goals is to allow a tetraplegic to type at 40 words per minute.
 Eventually, Musk hopes Neuralink’s system will eventually be used to create what he describes as a “digital super-intelligent [cognitive] layer” that enables humans to “merge” with artificially intelligent software.
 Millions of neurons could be influenced or written to with a single N1 sensor, he says.